daronphang/programming-resources/python/concepts/namespaces.md

 ### \_\_name\_\_

 Special variable that determines if the module is being run directly when executed, or if it is imported.
 The interpreter will set the current module to \_\_main\_\_ if it is executed as the main program, else it will set it to the parent's module name.
+Module's name is available as \_\_name\_\_.

 ```py
 # file2.py